DPotoyan/Chem324/ch02/note02.md

 \frac{\partial^2 X(x)}{\partial x^2} - K X(x) = 0
 $$

-### Intermezzo: Solve the ODE by Considering Cases for the Separating Constant

 :::{admonition} **Solving the spatial part: when $K > 0$**
 :class: tip, dropdown